xiix0/scam/README.md

-It's a very *__UN*lucky week in which to be took dead.
+Must I hold a candle to my shames?
-		-- Churchy La Femme
+		-- William Shakespeare, "The Merchant of Venice"